software-assignments-spring2022/git-workflow-practice-selftimersyd/README.md

 ## Review by jk6236(Joseph Kim)

 I have viewed the article and it seems to be a game of intellect and strategy, which I find fun.
 Because there seems to be not paywall to enjoy this competitive game I will definitely check it out when I have the time.

+## Comment by tstephen22 (Theo Stephens Kehoe)

+The game is very fun !
+It's impressive how simple it is yet how nice it is to play every day - I have seen many friends and people share their scores for the day on different social media platforms.
+What is also nice is that there are various spin offs of the game
+- Sweardle (swear words), Letterle (guessing single letters), Squirdle (guessing pokemon) and queerdle (guessing LGBT+ related words)!
+The game is very much a reflection of how even small, simple softwares/games can have a very positive impact on the world.